Welcome to St Vincent College and information that will guide you when making choices either for yourself or your son/daughter or Looked after Child.

 Preparation for the move of a young person from Secondary education to Post-16 education is of primary importance to every person involved.

-- Prospectus: The college produces two main prospectuses; one for main stream students and one for the discrete courses available in the Learning Support Unit.
-These are sent to schools for distribution, can be sent out on request or are available to download from the college website.
+- Prospectus: The college produces a main prospectus.
+It is sent to schools for distribution, can be sent out on request or is available to download from the college website.

 - Transition: The college will visit the young person in their current educational setting and also go into the home should this be appropriate.
 The college then arranges with parents/carers and the current school, a period of transition where the young person attends college in advance of the coming academic year.
 This allows a familiarisation process to take place for both the young person and the college.

-- New Student Parents’/Carers Evening: Parents/Carers are invited to attend an evening meeting with the Principal, Assistant Principals and Curriculum Managers.
+- New Student Parents’/Carers Evening: Parents/Carers are invited to attend an evening meeting with the Principal, Senior and Curriculum Management.
 The meeting is a general introduction to how the college operates, expectations and importantly, an opportunity for parents/carers to meet with key staff and raise queries or any concerns they may have.

 I am coming to college to prepare for employment-how will I be supported?

 Employment is the ultimate aim for all students in Post-16 education, albeit through moving onto University courses, Training courses, Apprenticeships, or directly into employment.
-To achieve this the college employs a Careers Advisor and all students have the opportunity to access this service and to be guided through the range of options available.
+To achieve this the college employs a Careers Advisor, a SEND Careers Advisor, and all students have the opportunity to access this service and to be guided through the range of options available.

 Four Employment and Careers Fairs are held in college throughout the year and more at other venues.
 Students are encouraged to attend as many as possible and can then ask advice from the Careers advisor having gained relevant information.

-Students in the Learning Support Department have their own Employment Fair which also looks at voluntary options alongside training schemes.
-Life skills is included in the curriculum for students participating on courses in the Unit alongside Work Experience.
-The Unit also has as part of its provision, an Employability Course which includes Work Experience and a curriculum dedicated to preparing students for the work place.
+Students in the Learning Support Department have their own Opportunities Fair which also looks at voluntary options alongside training schemes.
+Life skills is included in the curriculum for students participating on courses in the School of Personalised Learning alongside Work Experience.
+The School also has as part of its provision, a Futures Course which includes Work Experience and a curriculum dedicated to preparing students for the work place.